Dream Lands Design

 1. Protects the Wet Basement from Mould Growth

-Basement walls are usually made with concrete.
+Basement walls are usually made of concrete.
 Concrete is a porous material.
 If it is not covered, water seeps into the basement walls and causes mold growth, which can be very dangerous to your health.
 Stucco acts as a covering that prevents water from seeping through the walls and forming mold on the walls.

 2. Reduces Sound and Provides Insulation